damienfernandes/java8-training/slides/java7/nio.md

 ### java.nio.file.Files

-Utility methods for File related operations
+Utility methods for file related operations

 * `copy()` : copy a file
 * `move()` : move or rename a file